-- I. If you choose to use the DSS Test Proctoring Center, you and the student need to complete each of the following steps: - II.
-The student must bring you the DSS Test Accommodation Request Form (TARF).
+If you choose to use the DSS Test Proctoring Center, you and the student need to complete each of the following steps:

-You write the class and test information on the TARF and give it back to the student.

-- III.
-The student must bring the TARF to the DSS Test Proctoring Center at least 4 days prior to the exam to schedule the exam. - IV.
-When the exam is scheduled, a copy of the TARF form that shows the date and time of the scheduled exam will be sent to you via inter-office mail.
+- I. The student must bring you the DSS Test Accommodation Request Form (TARF).
+You write the class and test information on the TARF and give it back to the student. - II.
+The student then brings the TARF to the DSS Test Proctoring Center, Room 420 A at the Chula Vista campus, or to the Student Services counter at the HECs, at least 4 days prior to the exam to schedule the exam. - III.
+When the exam is scheduled, a copy of the TARF form that shows the date and time of the scheduled exam will be emailed to you.
 Your copy can serve as a reminder to deliver the test to the DSS Test Proctoring Clerk.
-In addition, the student is given a copy of the TARF for their records. - V. The instructor brings the exam to the DSS Test Proctoring Center at least 24 hours prior to the exam.
+In addition, the student is given a copy of the TARF for their records. - IV.
+The instructor sends the exam to the DSS Test Proctoring Center at least 24 hours prior to the exam.
 Please deliver your exam to DSS Test Proctoring either: 1) in person to Room 420A; 2) by email to CPullman@swccd.edu; or 3) by fax at 619-216-6642.
 For your convenience, a secure drop box is located outside the door of the 420A office.
 If you deliver the exam after hours, please deposit the exam in the DSS locked drop box outside of Room 420A.

-VI.
-After the student completes the exam, the DSS test proctor will return the exam to either yourself or the department office and obtain a signature verifying the return of the exam.
+V. After the student completes the exam, the DSS test proctor will return the exam to either yourself or the department office and obtain a signature verifying the return of the exam.